Lawn Edging: A Guide

 After mowing the grass and making your lawn look neat, tidy and beautiful, make sure your lawn edges look crisp and neat by tidying them up, so yours is a lawn to be proud of.

 Untidy lawn edges, where the grass is growing into the surrounding borders, are easy to correct.
 Simply use a pair of lawn-edging shears to cut away any long grass that is beginning to encroach into the borders.
 Ideally, you should do this after every mowing.
-Long-handled shears mean you can do the job standing up without having to bend.
+Long-handled shears are great lawn edging tools and mean you can do the job standing up without having to bend.

 If this seems hard work, which it isn’t, or you have a lot of edging to do, many powered line trimmers have a head that can rotate through 90° and so can be used as an edger.
 Most will have a roller or similar guide to ensure you cut in the right place and so tidy up your lawn edges beautifully and quickly.